 On the other side of the tunnel was a British woodland setting with recognisable animals and a very friendly squirrel scurrying about.

 This was by far Stanley’s favourite zone because right at the end, it started snowing on us!!
-Cue lots of twirling around in the snow (the music from Edward Scissorhands was playing…I’m showing my age, but it was pretty perfect if you ask me!).
+Cue lots of twirling around in the snow (the music from Edward Scissorhands was playing, well that’s what I thought it was…I’m showing my age, but pretty perfect if you ask me!).
 The pure joy of two little boys dancing in the snow, in a woodland lit by twinkling lights was completely contagious and even the hubby joined in and had his photo taken!

 The next zone couldn’t have been more different to the tranquil one we’d left, eccentricity ruled here.
 In fact there were no rules, we were in a wacky Wonderland.